 Toronto is a global leader in AI research and development

-According to this TechNorth-McKinsey Report released in December 2016, Toronto has everything it takes to build a global technology supercluster of expertise in artificial intelligence and quantum computing.
+According to this TechNorth-McKinsey Report released in December 2016, Toronto has everything it takes to build a global technology supercluster of ability in artificial intelligence and quantum computing.

-Toronto is a world leader in AI development, which means AI and machine learning may be a good choice for your professional development.
+Toronto is a world leader in AI development, which means AI and machine learning is a good choice for professional development.

 Don’t be discouraged by the high bar of entry to AI engineering jobs

 AI Research engineers, Machine Learning Engineers, Data Scientists and Deep Learning Engineer are in high demand and command excellent pay.
-You’ll find that some of the advertised AI jobs require a PhD.
-With the right mix of skills and experience, you can find the loophole in that PhD requirement.
+You’ll find that some of the advertised AI jobs need a PhD.
+With the right mix of skills and experience, you can find the loophole to get the job without a PhD.

-A background in mathematics, probability and statistics gives you a leg up for AI jobs.
+A background in Mathematics, Probability and Statistics gives you an advantage for AI jobs.

 Robbie Allen published 150 of the best machine learning, NLP and Python tutorials I’ve found to help you launch your AI career.

-Machine learning and data science are built with the same algorithms that are traditionally uses in Statistics.
+Developers build machine learning and data science software with the same algorithms that are traditionally uses in Statistics.
 Linear Algebra, vectors and some Calculus will give you a big head start in machine learning.

-We’re seeing a push to hire women and people of colour to develop AI to offset the gender and racial bias that will be baked into AI if continues to be primarily developed by young men.
+We’re seeing a push to hire women and people of colour to develop AI to offset the potential for gender and racial bias.

 Some of the skills in demand for AI development are data science or statistics, data mining, machine learning, Python, R, C++, MatLab, TensorFlow, Scala and Apache Spark.